Interpolative Fusions I

 \begin{fact} Suppose $T$ weakly eliminates imaginaries.
-For all $\sM \models T$, 0-definable $Z \subseteq M^z$, and 0-definable equivalence relation $R \subseteq Z^2$, there is $w$ and a $0$-definable function up-to-permutation from $Z$ to $M^w$ such that $c R c'$ in $Z$ if and only if $f(c) = f(c')$.
+For all $\sM \models T$, 0-definable $Z \subseteq M^z$, and 0-definable equivalence relation $R \subseteq Z^2$, there is a tuple $w$ of variables and a $0$-definable function up-to-permutation from $Z$ to $M^w$ such that $c R c'$ in $Z$ if and only if $f(c) = f(c')$.
 Moreover, the choice of formula defining $f$ can be made depending only on the choices of $L$-formulas defining $Z$ and $R$ but not on the choice of $\sM$. \end{fact}

 Below is the key proposition for this section.
 The main geometrical idea of the proof is already contained in Lemma~\ref{lem:wink-1}, we just need to check that everything can be carried out definably.